Remains of fireworks explosion victims taken to Thai temple where families give DNA to identify them

 The damage to the site and the condition of the bodies made the number of victims difficult to determine.

+Families and friends of the victims gathered at a temple where remains were being stored, to report missing loved ones and provide DNA samples to help identify the remains, but uniformed local officials sought to keep reporters from speaking with them.
+Several of the bereaved openly wept.

 The province's deputy governor, Don Samitakestarin, said the death toll was 23 and not expected to rise.
-The national police chief Torsak Sukvimol, who traveled to Suphan Buri to oversee police operations, said 22 bodies had been found and one more person was considered missing but presumed dead.
+National police chief Torsak Sukvimol, who traveled to Suphan Buri to oversee police operations, said 22 bodies had been found and one more person was considered missing but presumed dead.

 The factory marketed small fireworks to scare away birds, a common practice for Thai farmers to protect their crops.
 Its products looked like what are sometimes called cherry bombs, but it did not appear that the factory manufactured fireworks for entertainment, which would be in high demand to celebrate the Lunar New Year next month.